ray2501/Tcl-Related-Link/README.md

 ### Ada

 * [TASH - TclAdaShell](https://sourceforge.net/projects/tcladashell/) - You can extend Tcl with Ada instead of C and you can use Tcl capabilities in an Ada program
+* [tashy](https://github.com/thindil/tashy) - Ada binding to Tcl/Tk, based on TASH

 ### CSharp and dotNET